SaobanLateefat/WeRateDogs/README.md

 Firstly, I made a copy of each datasets, then had to address the issues by cleaning them.
 After that, I merged the whole datasets together , Then store it as <b>'twitter_archive_master.csv'</b>.

+After this, I did analysis on the clean dataset, Pls check the file above for full view.